 Free Bets, Bonuses & Promotions

 Top sportsbooks will now have plenty of offers for both new and existing customers.
 As the table below shows, certain promotions are aimed at different types of bettor for a variety of reasons.
 A welcome bonus differs from a moneyback promotion in that one is designed to attract new business, while the other is about reducing the risk of loss.
-Let’s look at this side of things in more detail.
+The best offers are recommended here so let’s look at this side of things in more detail…

-While it’s debatable whether any bet is truly free, these are additional bonus tokens that may be made available to new and existing customers.
-Again, always check the Ts and Cs.
+These are additional bonus tokens that may be made available to new and existing customers.
+Just make sure you always check those Ts and Cs.